-The availability of donor-specific induced pluripotent stem (iPS) cells, coupled with gene-editing techniques and genome-wide association studies (GWAS), is enabling new insights into the molecular basis and mechanisms of human disease.
-To enable you to rapidly and reproducibly implement these cellular disease models, Cellular Dynamics provides cryopreserved iPSC-derived cell types that can be produced from a diverse bank of iPS cells comprised of diseased genotypes with introduced or corrected mutations, as well as donor cohorts.
+The availability of donor-specific iPS cells, coupled with gene-editing techniques and genome-wide association studies (GWAS), has provided new insights into the molecular basis and mechanisms of human diseases.
+To facilitate the rapid and reproducible implementation of cellular disease models in vitro, FUJIFILM Cellular Dynamics provides differentiated iPSC-derived cell types that are cryopreserved.
+These cells can be produced from a diverse bank of iPS cell lines, including diseased genotypes as well as donor cohorts.

-- Choice in genetic background: Differentiated cells available from a diverse collection including diseased lines and isogenic controls
+- Choice in genetic background: Biologically relevant human differentiated cells available from a diverse collection including diseased lines and isogenic controls

 - Reproducible material: High purity and rigorous quality control testing ensure the same performance with every batch of cells.

 - Rapid results: Cryopreserved cells eliminate the need to differentiate.
 Just thaw, plate, and assay.

 - Flexibility: Find ways to creatively insert iPSC-derived cell types into co-culture systems and microphysiological devices.